Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-Al Horford and his Boston Celtics teammates match up versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.
+The Boston Celtics, Al Horford included, hit the court versus the Philadelphia 76ers at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-We're going to look at Horford's prop bets, using stats and trends to help you make good selections.
+In this piece we'll examine Horford's stats and trends, helping you make good predictions on prop bets.

 Al Horford Prop Bets vs. the 76ers